Skip to main content

 • Materials

 For the study you need some of your own tools and specific clothing.
 You will receive a list of this.
 You will spend around €200 for this.
 In addition, you are responsible for materials for the models that you make for your design courses and model building classes.
 The costs for this vary and you determine yourself.
 For each design subject, you will receive an amount from the study program for the realization of your design.
-There is no compulsory literature, apart from the prints you receive from the study programme.

 • Laptop

-We advise you to have your own laptop during your studies that you can use for various study components, which is powerful enough to run software such as Cinema4D, Vectorworks, Isadora and Adobe Creative Cloud.
+We advise you to have your own laptop during your studies that you can use for various study components, which is powerful enough to run software such as Blender, Vectorworks, Isadora and Adobe Creative Cloud.
 Costs for this vary, at your discretion.
 When this is not financially feasible, there are also computers at school to use.

 • Performance visit

 It is the intention that you regularly visit performances and museums.
 On average once every two weeks.
 It is often possible to use your ATD student card, which gives you a discount.
-For performances above €20, which you must see for a course, the program will pay the costs above €20.
+For performances above € 20, which you must see for a course, the program will pay the costs above €20.

 For further information about the application and the selection procedure, please contact